Placing a Baby for Adoption in Texas

 Families Wanting to Adopt in Texas

 If you are considering adopting a newborn, toddler, or child up to the age of 6 in Texas, contact Lifetime Adoption.
-As a nationwide leader in modern, open adoption, we have the experience to make your adoption dreams come true.
+Maybe you are wondering about adoption laws in Texas, we can help.
+As a leader in modern, open adoption, we have the experience to make your adoption dreams come true.
 Our very caring adoption coordinators have been matching birth mothers with hopeful adoptive parents for over three decades.
 Lifetime Adoption is dedicated to caring for our birth mothers.
 We make sure they have all the resources they need and work hard to create strong and happy matches between adoptive families and birth families.

 Starting the Adoption Process in Texas

 To start the adoption process, just fill out our short online application.
-To apply is free and will not obligate you in any way.
+Applying is free and will not obligate you in any way.
 When your application has been reviewed, and you are pre-approved, a Lifetime Adoption coordinator will contact you and explain the entire Texas adoption process.
-This instruction will include how to create a profile for birth mothers to view, how to set up your home study, and you will be given access to the education, blogs, and resources on our membership site.
+In addition, we’ll create a profile for birth mothers to view, help you set up your home study, and you will be given access to the education, blogs, and resources on our membership site.

 The founder of Lifetime Adoption, Mardie Caldwell, developed the Lifetime Adoption process after navigating the adoption of her son.
 For over 30 years, the Lifetime program has been successfully matching birth families and adoptive families.
 Our kind and experienced coordinators will guide you through the program so that you have a successful adoption journey.